How to keep your conservatory warm in winter

 While you don't usually get any types of cavity wall insulation for conservatories, it is still important that yours isn't unnecessarily leaking hot air out into the open.

-Checking around all your windows and doors will quickly establish if there's any draughts or places where hot air escapes.
+Checking around all your windows and doors will quickly establish if there are any draughts or places where hot air escapes.
 You can use draught excluders where possible but you might find it's worth contacting a conservatory company to see if these vulnerable areas can be fixed.

 Flooring

 Though tiles are very easy to keep clean and look fantastic, you might find that they really feel cold to step on during the coldest winter months.
-Wooden or vinyl flooring would be an improvement ut you may not feel the warmth underfoot as much as you like.
+Wooden or vinyl flooring would be an improvement, but you may not feel the warmth underfoot as much as you like.

-A good quality carpet with thick underlay will provide a comfortable feel and will important help to trap heat in and keep the room warm.
-If you are concerned about a cold floor in your conservatory then deciding to lay carpet would be a really good option for you.
+A good quality carpet with thick underlay will provide a comfortable feel and will help to trap heat in and keep the room warm.
+If you are concerned about a cold floor in your conservatory, then deciding to lay carpet would be a really good option for you.

 Curtains and blinds